 3. Provides A Reference Point For Measuring Velocity

-You should also run a sprint planning meeting if you know how much your team can accomplish during a sprint.
-This is commonly referred to as velocity and is established after a team has been working together for a bit.
+You should also run a sprint planning event if you know how much your team can accomplish during a sprint.
+This is commonly referred to as velocity or sprint velocity and is established after a team has been working together for a bit.
 According to Scrum Inc.,

 Velocity is a measure of the amount of work a Team can tackle during a single Sprint and is the key metric in Scrum.

 It’s calculated at the end of a sprint by adding up all of the completed user story point estimations and averaged out over the course of several sprints.